 Melting them into a big bag

 The first is to melt them down into one thicker plastic bag.
 First, you fold up your plastic bags neatly into squares.
 Then stack them two or three on top of each other for thickness.
 Place wax paper underneath and on top of the squares.
 Then you use an iron to melt them down.
 After you melt many of these squares you can sew them together to make a nice thick reusable bag.

 Weaving the plastic

-The second way is to weave the plastic like you would material.
-First you cut the plastic into strips.
+The second way is to weave the plastic as you would material.
+First, you cut the plastic into strips.
 Then you attach the strips to a shuttle.
 Then you just weave a bag like you were using the regular materials.

 How to melt plastic bags into a new one

 This one is for smaller items, but they totally work and when it comes to food they also help with portion control.
 Glass jars are one of my favorite ways to bring smoothies, soups, salads and snacks with me on the go.
 My favorite things about this option is that the lids are all the same and they are super easy to clean which is super important for those of us on the go.